Product May Have Been Discontinued

-Avoderm Natural canned dog food receives the Advisor’s second highest tier rating of 4 stars.
+Avoderm Natural canned dog food receives the Advisor’s mid-tier rating of 3.5 stars.

-AvoDerm Natural Chicken and Rice was selected to represent the other products in the line for this review.
+AvoDerm Chicken and Rice Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food